Haverhill, Suffolk: Culture

 In 2000–01 two thousand inhabitants of Haverhill were photographed and morphed into a single image by the artist Chris Dorley-Brown.
 The resulting image was displayed in the National Portrait Gallery.
 This was the biggest photographic morphing project of its kind.

 In November 2004, Haverhill made a claim for a world first, becoming the only known town to feature a laser-lit sculpture on a roundabout.
 The 11 m high steel sculpture, called the Spirit of Enterprise (or by locals as "the bog roll"), is situated on the main gateway roundabout on the west side of town, and was mostly funded by local businesses.

 Media

 Local TV coverage is provided by BBC East and ITV Anglia.
-Television signals are received from either the Sudbury or Sandy Heath TV transmitters.
+Television signals are received from either Sudbury transmitting station or Sandy Heath transmitting station.

 Local radio stations are BBC Radio Suffolk, Heart East, Nation Radio Suffolk, and Star Radio which broadcast from its studio in Cambridge.

 The town is served by the local newspapers, Haverhill Echo and East Anglian Daily Times.